TZer0/tzer0.github.io/discord.md

 * PTT doesn't work when any program running as admin is in focus.
 This includes task manager.
 If you were holding down your PTT button while selecting a program running as admin, your PTT will remain active even if you let go of the button.
 Press it again after unfocusing the window to stop broadcasting.
 * Do not ever edit out a ping, be it `@everyone`, `@role`, or `@user`.
 Do not edit in one either.
 The former leaves a ghost ping where people can see they got pinged, but won't find the message that did it, the latter doesn't ping the user/role in question.

-## Securing your server with an gate
+## Securing your server with a gate

 This system makes it so that users have to say that they accept the rules before they're let in by a moderator.
 Useful when screening for potential trouble-makers.